Time management

 There are various ways to tackle procrastination:

-The Pomodoro technique helps you to start and keep studying with a fixed schedule:
+The Pomodoro technique helps you start and maintain a steady study routine with a fixed schedule: